 Here’s a more detailed chart of the stars in and around Cancer:

-By the end of April 2016, the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
-Use bright Jupiter and Regulus to find it.
-Then note that Cancer glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.
+If you treat yourself to a trip to a country location, where city lights don’t interfere – you’ll find this constellation.
+Just remember, Cancer’s brightest star is magnitude 3.5, meaning that none of Cancer’s stars can be seen from light-polluted cities or suburbs.
+Starting around April 21, 2019 – or so – the moon will have dropped out of the early evening sky, and you’ll be able to identify Cancer.
+Cancer faithfully glimmers between Regulus and the two bright Gemini stars, Castor and Pollux.

+And, if you do see Cancer on a moonless night, you’ll have a wonderful surprise in store, especially if you’re looking in a dark sky away from city lights.
 In a dark sky, if your eyesight is good, you can make out a patch of haze in the midst of Cancer’s stars.
 If you have binoculars, you’ll more clearly see a cluster of stars within Cancer, called Praesepe – also known as the open star cluster Messier 44 – most frequently called the Beehive.